 A good mattress is the foundation of a good night’s sleep, so choosing which one is right for you really is a big decision.
 You spend a third of your life on it, and unsatisfactory sleep affects the rest of your life, too.
 Getting good quality, restful sleep is essential to general health and wellbeing.

 The variety of mattress options on the market is enormous, making the final decision trickier than ever.
-And one of the biggest decisions in terms of mattress buying is the choice between firm and soft.
+And one of the biggest decisions in terms of mattress buying is the choice between purchasing a firm vs soft mattress.
 There are pros and cons for either, and really the choice is extremely personal.
 Here are some tips to help with your decision.

 What Makes A Suitable Mattress?